Albertzue/learning_notes/aws/ANS/keypoint.md

 Single PHZ can be associated with VPCsacross regions.

+Route 53 manages the ZSK automatically.The user only needs to manage the KSK (key-signing key).There is no need to explicitly request a ZSK.
+DNSSEC worksat the zone level.
+A DS record isadded to the parent zone, not foreach subdomain, to create the chain of trust

 ### NAT:
       If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out.